 We need a clear notion of identity as a necessary part of a better web.
 However, our current ideas about identity are not based on reciprocity.
 You log into any “social media” and are presented with two primary artefacts: a profile (or wall) and a feed.
 If you consider this architecture, you will notice that it is not social at all: it is, in fact, the definition of separation and industrial farming.
 In her essay, “Inventories, Not Identities”, Kei is a bit more diplomatic:

 While establishing norms for how we individually represent ourselves, social platforms also, in part, dampened the imagination of a pseudonymous web.
 Along with other promises, the web suggested itself as an experimental prosthetic, through which different forms of identity could be explored, and individuals or groups could choose pseudonymous identity.

-The current architecture dampens imagination because it constructs identity as a “proof” (either of exclusive knowledge or possession of some kind).
+The current architecture of Web 2.0 dampens imagination because it constructs identity as a “proof” (either of exclusive knowledge or possession of some kind).
 But identity is not a proof, it is a question!
 It is the genjo koan.
 How can you prove to any person or system that you are definitely you, if you yourself cannot answer this simple prompt: “who are you?”

 Prompt: Rather than building systems which encourage projection, we can imagine identity as the interplay of what?

 Rather than dive too far down this recursive rabbit hole, let’s consider what an identity architecture that relies on reciprocity would contain.
 Our claim is that it will be made up of three critical elements.
 Kei names these “privacy, portability, and ownership”; we will call them: